georgevicbell/transit-advice/README.md

 ## Issues
 - Distance along route is currently from stop 0 -> bus location, doesn't take into account length of route (problems with routes that are not a stright line)
 - Stop lights and camera's only for Toronto
+- Some datasources may throttle API calls based on IP - meaning only a few servers can run on any machine/ip
+- Config is broken